-Large collaborations of 10 or more researchers do not require that all collaborators be identified: rather, only list the researchers with whom the senior/key person actually collaborated.
+Large collaborations of 10 or more researchers do not require that all collaborators be identified:

 For all identified individuals, provide the following information:

 - The senior/key person to whom the individual was an advisee, advisor, close associate, co-author, co-editor, co-investigator, or collaborator, identified by first name and last name - The individual's first (given) name - The individual's last (family) name - The individual's Open Researcher and Contributor ID (ORCiD), if known - The individual's institutional affiliation spelling out acronyms (For joint appointments, separate each institution with a slash ("/").
 Do not list departmental affiliations.) - The reason for listing the individual (advisee, advisor, close associate, co-author, co-editor, co-investigator, collaborator) - The year when the individual last was a close associate, co-author, co-editor, co-investigator, or collaborator